Rotations for Visiting Students

 When to Apply

-- Applications for domestic students opens 4/1/2020.
-All domestic medical student will apply through VSAS/VSLO.
+- Applications for domestic students opens 4/1/2023.
+All domestic medical students will apply through VSAS/VSLO.

-- International students will need to apply 90 days prior to rotation start date.
+- International students will need to apply 90 days (about 3 months) prior to rotation start date.
+Courses will remain open for enrollment for block 2-12.

-- International students will need to Anthony.Lee@utsouthwestern.edu Anthony Lee to get an application packet.
+- International students will need to email – email@example.com to get instructions on how to complete the application online and submit additional requirements.

 - Application: Domestic Medical Students will complete application on VSLO website.